cabforum/servercert/docs/BR.md

 ## 8.5 Actions taken as a result of deficiency

 ## 8.6 Communication of results
 The Audit Report SHALL state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
 The CA SHALL make the Audit Report publicly available.

+The Audit Report MUST contain at least the following clearly-labelled information:
+1. name of the organization being audited;
+2. name and address of the organization performing the audit;
+3. the full PKI hierarchy of all certificates that are capable of being used to issue new certificates, identified by Distinguished Name and the SHA-256 fingerprint of each and every certificate, and including all Roots, Subordinate CA Certificates, and Cross Certificates, clearly identifying which were certificates (and associated keys) were in-scope and out-of-scope of the audit;
+4. audit criteria, with version number(s), that were used to audit each of the certificates (and associated keys);
+5. a list of the CA policy documents, with version numbers, referenced during the audit;
+6. whether the audit assessed a period of time or a point in time;
+7. the start date and end date of the period, for those that cover a period of time;
+8. the point in time date, for those that are for a point in time;
+9. the date the report was issued, which will necessarily be after the end date or point in time date; and
+10. (for audits conducted in accordance with any of the ETSI standards) a statement to indicate if the audit was a full audit or a surveillance audit, and which portions of the criteria were applied and evaluated, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part 1 (General Requirements), and/or Part 2 (Requirements for Trust Service Providers).

+An authoritative English language version of the publicly-available audit information MUST be provided by the Qualified Auditor and the CA SHALL ensure it is publicly-available.

-The CA is not required to make publicly available any general audit findings that do not impact the overall audit opinion.
-For both government and commercial CAs, the CA SHOULD make its Audit Report publicly available no later than three months after the end of the audit period.
-In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.
+The CA MUST make its Audit Report publicly available no later than three months after the end of the audit period.
+In the event of a delay greater than three months, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.

 ## 8.7 Self-Audits
 During the period in which the CA issues Certificates, the CA SHALL monitor adherence to its Certificate Policy, Certification Practice Statement and these Requirements and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.
 Except for Delegated Third Parties that undergo an annual audit that meets the criteria specified in Section 8.1, the CA SHALL strictly control the service quality of Certificates issued or containing information verified by a Delegated Third Party by having a Validation Specialist employed by the CA perform ongoing quarterly audits against a randomly selected sample of at least the greater of one certificate or three percent of the Certificates verified by the Delegated Third Party in the period beginning immediately after the last sample was taken.
 The CA SHALL review each Delegated Third Party's practices and procedures to ensure that the Delegated Third Party is in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.